CHEWCHEWW/react-web-editor/README.md

 ```

 ### EditorBlockWrapper

-The Editor Block Wrapper is a styled component.
-The Size and location of the Component are received in props.
-It changes style dynamically by props.
+The Editor Block Wrapper is a style component.
+The size and location of the component are received in props.
+It changes style dynamically with these props.
-It can be used with useResize and useDraggable.
+It can be used with useResize and useDraggable

 - props
 ```